ibm-cloud-docs/app-configuration/ac-create-appconfig-instance.md

 1. If you selected the Enterprise plan, then specify the **Service endpoints**.
 The following options are available:
    - *Public network* - The public network service endpoints are accessible from anywhere on the internet.
-   - *Private network* - The private network service endpoints are accessible only within the {{site.data.keyword.cloud_notm}} backbone network.
    - *Both Public & Private network* - use of both public and private service endpoint network access.

 1. Accept the licensing agreements and terms by clicking the checkbox.